 is of God’s making,

-so all that is done is a property of God’s doing.
+so all that is done

-For it is easy to understand that the best deed is well done.
+That the best deed is well done

-And as well as the best deed is done and the highest,
+And as the best and the highest,

-so well is the least deed done,
+so is the least deed done,

 from without beginning,